 If you need a knife for adventure travel, backpacking, mountain pursuits, and any other human-powered endeavors, this is your best choice.
-If you want something low-profile and light for day-to-day use, this will also suffice.
-Something a little sturdier and bulkier will be better, but not by much.
-Be just a tiny bit cautious about using the Bugout in the most rigorous of knife tasks; its handle isn't as strong as some other options available.
+This will also suffice if you want something low-profile and light for day-to-day use.
+Something sturdier and bulkier will be better, but not by much.
+Be just a tiny bit cautious about using the Bugout in the most rigorous knife tasks; its handle isn't as strong as other options available.

 Blade and Edge Integrity

-Use of your knife is informed by mechanical attributes like deployment and lock characteristics as well as by geometry and size.
-There is an ideal size for a pocket knife, in terms of usability (of course, portability factors in as well.
-Smaller is always better, for portability).
+Use of your knife is informed by mechanical attributes like deployment and lock characteristics, as well as by geometry and size.
+In terms of usability, there is an ideal size for a pocket knife.
+Of course, portability factors in as well; smaller is always better for portability.
 We want the handle of a knife we'll use for heavy and extended purposes to fill a gently closed fist.
-We want that handle to be rounded, but not entirely round.
-We want it to be textured, but not sharp.
+We want that handle to be rounded but not entirely round.
+We want it to be textured but not sharp.
 We also, of course, want deployment and locking/unlocking to work smoothly and intuitively.

 The ambidextrous, thumb-stud deployment of the Bugout blade is great.
-It is our preferred type of blade deployment, all things considered.
-In day-to-day use and pocket carry, we prefer that thumb stud deployment to be assisted by spring action in the blade.
-The Bugout does not have opening assist.
-For human-powered adventuring, where your knife will get carried in a variety of bags and configurations, assisted opening can become a liability.
+It is our preferred type of blade deployment.
+In day-to-day use and pocket carry, we prefer that the blade's thumb stud deployment be assisted by spring action.
+The Bugout does not have an opening assist.
+An assisted opening can become a liability for human-powered adventuring, where your knife will get carried in various bags and configurations.
 You don't want your knife to open itself in any situation.
 That is unlikely in your pocket.
-It is more likely if the knife is jostling around in a bag or other container.
-This non-assisted, standard opening mechanism was a key consideration in granting this knife our top award we grant our top award for adventuring.
+It is more likely if the knife is jostling around in a bag or container.
+This non-assisted, standard opening mechanism was a key consideration in granting this knife our top award for adventuring.

 Finally, let us comment on the geometrical ergonomics of the Bugout.
-The length and depth of the handle are just about optimal.
-The width is a little thinner than ideal.
-The Bugout compromises ergonomics for weight and packability.
-We're ok with that, in this context.
-For the heaviest and longest of tasks you too will wish for slightly more rounded bulk in your hand.
+The length and depth of the handle are just about optimal, while the width is a little thinner than ideal.
+The Bugout compromises ergonomics for weight and packability, but we're ok with that in this context.
+You, too, will wish for slightly more rounded bulk in your hand for the heaviest and longest of tasks.

 Across the board, first impressions of the construction quality of the Benchmade were mixed.
 The hinges and mechanisms are clearly well-done.
 However, the low weight does not immediately inspire confidence.
 You expect more mass in a knife of this size.
-For that reason, when you first pick it up, you might not fully trust it.
+For that reason, you might not fully trust it when you first pick it up.

 Those first impressions are unfounded.
-Yes, the handle scales are almost entirely plastic and you can see/feel them flex in use.
-There is no metal frame inside the knife as with other options.
+Yes, the handle scales are almost entirely plastic, and you can see/feel them flex in use.
+There is no metal frame inside the knife, as with other options.
 The hinge, lock, and deployment mechanisms are greatly "stripped down" to save grams and fractions of grams.
 You won't be hammering on this knife in chisel fashion.
-Few pocket knives, actually, would hold up to this sort of use.
-This one definitely won't.
+While few pocket knives may hold up to this sort of use, this one definitely won't.
 Nonetheless, it is sturdy enough.
 It is sturdy enough for day-to-day use and extended wilderness applications.

 — Jediah Porter